HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## 🛠️ Configuration Options
 * Enable Mod
-  * DEFAULT: true
+  * DEFAULT: True
   * What it says on the tin, this config enables/disables this mod's content.
 * Special Abilities in Rulebook
-  * DEFAULT: false
+  * DEFAULT: False
-  * Adds the special abilities to the Rulebook for your viewing pleasure.
-NOTE: will cause lag (see Known Issues: LogLevel 'Debug').
+  * Adds entries for the special abilities to the Rulebook for your viewing pleasure.
 * Reveal Select Descriptions
-  * DEFAULT: false
+  * DEFAULT: False
   * Changes the description of certain abilities to actually describe what they do.
 * All Modular
-  * DEFAULT: false
+  * DEFAULT: False
   * Makes all custom abilities modular, meaning they can be found on totem bases and on cards from the den trial.

 ## ⚜️ Special Abilities